-The third tab (Sorted by Modern award) lists all modern awards and the pre-reform awards and NAPSAs which may have covered these employers and employees prior to the making of this modern award.
+The third tab (sorted sorted by Modern award) lists all modern awards and the pre-reform awards and NAPSAs which may have covered these employers and employees prior to the making of this modern award.

 This audit is currently a draft for comment.
-Please email any inquiries or feedback to the Modern Awards Team at firstname.lastname@example.org.
+Please email any enquiries or feedback to the Modern Awards Team at firstname.lastname@example.org.

 Termination of some of these instruments is required by the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Item 3 of Schedule 5).

 Lists of instruments containing long service leave & specific transitional provisions

 Section 113 of the Fair Work Act 2009 has the effect of preserving long service leave terms in a pre-reform or state reference transitional award, regardless of whether that award has been terminated.

 Commission staff have prepared a list of award-based transitional instruments relevant to the Part 10A award modernisation process that contain long service leave provisions.

 This list is intended to be indicative only.